itcarroll/basic-R-lesson/docs/_slides/conclude.md

 ## Special characters in R

 Perhaps more than most languages, an R script can appear like a jumble of archaic symbols.
+Here is a little table of characters to recognize as having special meaning.

-Here is a little table of characters to recognize as having special meaning
+===

 | Symbol              | Meaning                      |
 | -------             | ---------                    |